 Step one: Donation

-Free Geek takes in technology donations of all sizes from businesses and individuals.
-Anyone can donate at our Free Geek location during our donation hours or by appointment, your donation can be mailed, or you can request a pickup.
+Free Geek receives technology donations of all sizes from cellphones to laptops.
+Individuals and businesses from all over the country look to Free Geek as a hub for technology recycling.
+Anyone can donate to us at our Free Geek location during our donation hours or by appointment, your donation can also be mailed, or you can request a pickup.
 Free Geek relies on these donations to continue our work toward providing devices to our community.
 To find out more about this process, click here.

 Step two: Data Security

-To protect our technology donors’ privacy, data on all devices donated is wiped clean to the highest industry standards or physically destroyed onsite.
-Computer hard drives that meet our reuse specifications are wiped clean in our hard drive sanitation banks using random data to overwrite the entire drive and rendering the data unrecoverable.
+To protect our donors’ privacy, the data on all of the devices donated is wiped clean to the highest industry standards or physically destroyed onsite.
+Computer hard drives that meet our reuse specifications are wiped clean making the data unrecoverable.
 The drive is then overwritten again, and finally, batch checked for quality control.
+After the data

-After the data is fully wiped clean, the devices are processed by staff in our warehouse, where approximately 30% of it is moved to our reuse department to turn into usable technology and 70% is moved to the next stage of recycling.
+After the data is fully wiped, the devices are process by Free Geek staff in our warehouse, where approximately 30% of it is moved to our reuse department to be turned into useable technology and the remaining 70% is moved to the next stage of recycling.

-Items that Free Geek can't reuse, refurbish, or send to one of our carefully selected reuse partners are passed on to our recycling department.
-It’s there that staff disassemble devices into recyclable components such as steel, plastic, and insulated copper wire.
-Other items, such as gold bearing circuit boards and monitors, are shipped to recycling partners, which we verify are handling the materials in an environmentally-responsible manner.
+Items that can't be reused, refurbished or sent to one of our reuse partners is passed onto our recycling department.
+This is where the staff disassembles the devices into recyclable components such as steel, plastic, and insulated copper wire.
+Other items, such as gold bearing circuit boards and monitors, are shipped to our recycling partners, where the materials are disposed of in a responsible manner.

 The remaining 30% of waste we are able to reuse and refurbish goes to one of our rebuild departments: Laptops, Desktops, Macland, and Other Devices.
 These devices are worked on and tested to ensure that it is functional before it is posted on our online store or given to someone through one of our various programs or workshops.